interview

 We wanted to run the driverless stack on the car’s computer and easily analyse it live as well as open and examine the logged data from any other device.
 Using rviz2 and rqt in this setup meant we had to run them inside Docker containers as well to ensure compatibility, which wasn’t the most convenient solution.

-In the search for a better way, we found Foxglove Studio.
-By providing live Rosbridge connections and a suite of panels that essentially replicated the functionality of rviz2 and rqt, Studio helped us circumvent our problem altogether:
+In the search for a better way, we found Foxglove.
+By providing live Rosbridge connections and a suite of panels that essentially replicated the functionality of rviz2 and rqt, Foxglove helped us circumvent our problem altogether:

 Analysing live and simulated data